-During 2017, the Cardinal Facility generated steam for Ingredion for its corn wet milling plant located adjacent to the Cardinal Facility under the terms of an energy savings agreement (the "Energy Savings Agreement") between Cardinal LP and Ingredion dated as of December 15, 2014.
-Under the Energy Savings Agreement, the Cardinal Facility generates steam for Ingredion and Ingredion is required to pay for gas used to generate such steam.
-The Cardinal Facility also provides all of Ingredion's compressed air requirements, with related electricity costs being at Ingredion's expense.
+Cardinal LP provides certain services to Ingredion for its corn wet milling plant located adjacent to the Cardinal Facility under the terms of an energy savings agreement (the "Energy Savings Agreement") between Cardinal LP and Ingredion dated as of December 15, 2014.
+Cardinal LP receives a fixed payment (subject to escalation) to provide operational and maintenance services to Ingredion's plant.
+The cogeneration plant supplies Ingredion with steam and electricity required for its corn wet milling plant.
+The Cardinal Facility provides all of Ingredion's compressed air requirements, with related electricity costs being at Ingredion's expense.
+The Energy Savings Agreement also provides for Ingredion to receive a royalty payment based upon a portion of the market revenue earned by the Cardinal Facility from any electricity sales.